Pet Services

 Is it legal to bury my pet in my backyard?

 Legality varies by city and county.
 Many rural areas allow it with restrictions, but urban centers like Los Angeles and Seattle often prohibit it due to environmental and groundwater concerns.
-Always check local ordinances or Home Pet Burial Laws before digging.
+Always check your local ordinances and any state pet-burial laws before digging.

 How deep should a pet grave be?